Dartleader1/1800_202510_BBY07/README.md

 ## Contributors

 - **Justin** - BCIT CSIT Student, professional coder with over 2 weeks of expereience.
 Fun fact: Is double jointed in the right thumb.
-- **Ahmad Rashid** - CIT Student with over one week of expereience.
-Fun Fact :nothing

 - **Peter** - I'm a BCIT CST student here and trying to learn how to use git.
 Fun fact: I learnd few years Kunfu.

 ---